erhardtconsulting/relational-databases/exercises/5_sql_grundlagen/2 - Veranstaltungsmanagement.md

 -- Teilnehmer für einen Anlass registrieren
 INSERT INTO Teilnehmer (PersID, AnlaID)
 VALUES (
-    (SELECT PersID FROM Person WHERE Name = 'Müller' AND Vorname = 'Max'), (SELECT AnlaID FROM Anlass WHERE Bezeichner = 'Sommerfest 2025') );
+    (SELECT PersID FROM Person WHERE Name = 'Cadola' AND Vorname = 'Leo'), (SELECT AnlaID FROM Anlass WHERE Bezeichner = 'Sommerfest 2025') );